oh-jinwoo94/gkm-align/README.md

 In this section, we demonstrate how to use gkm-align to generate whole-genome (WG) alignment between human and mouse (option -t 1).
 WG alignment between other mammals can also be computed similarly.
 Running gkm-align requires input files containing **1)** the human and mouse genome  **2)** a list of human/mouse syntenic intergenic loci and **3)** gkm-SVM models for human/mouse genomic background.
 These files can be found in this repository, and we provide information on how they can be computed in later sections of this document.

 <pre>
-bin/gkm_align -t 1 -d genomes/ -g genomic_background_models.txt  syntenic_loci.2align -o ofiles/ -n unweighted
+bin/gkm_align -t 1 -d genomes/ -g genomic_background_models.txt  syntenic_loci.2align -o ofiles/ -n unweighted_hg38_mm10
 </pre>
-The above command line generates the WG alignment output file: unweighted.coord.
+The above command line generates the WG alignment output file: unweighted_hg38_mm10.coord.

 - **1)** genomes/ is a directory containing subdirectories hg38/ and mm10/, each containing .fa files for each of the chromosomes.
 These files can be downloaded using the instructions provided in: